analogdevicesinc/msdk/Examples/MAX32670/SecureROM_BL_Host/README.md

 ## Description

-The Analog Devices Inc. (ADI) secure microcontroller has special bootloader, it is called as "Secure ROM Bootloader" this bootloaders provide firmware update function by secure way.
+The Analog Devices Inc. (ADI) secure microcontroller has special bootloader, it is called as "Secure ROM Bootloader".
+This bootloaders provide firmware update function by secure way.
 The security related staff is handle by SDK and SDK tools.
 This example is a reference that demonstrate communication with ADI Secure ROM bootloaders.

 In this example host will be MAX32670 and target will be MAX32520.